Travel in the corona era: Here's what you need to know is written by The editorial staff, RejsRejsRejs.

 If you are not adequately covered, go to a travel insurance company and tell them how you plan to travel.
 Then they can usually knit an insurance together, which covers.
 There are several companies that currently. offers insurance for single trips, such as Gouda.

-Many travel providers, airlines and travel agents have also introduced new and far more flexible cancellation rules as the situation changes as quickly and often as it does.
+Many travel providers, airlines and travel agents have also introduced new and far more flexible cancellation rules based on corona, as the situation changes as quickly and often as it does.
 Especially the travel agencies currently offer. often quite flexible cancellation terms.

 As always, read it in small print before you book, and feel free to ask the company you book with which rules apply to cancellation.